SinMinCher/SinMinCher/README.md

 **Talking about Education/Skills:**

-- Studying in 2020 from sogang MTEC
+- Studying in 2020 from Sogang MTEC

 - 💬 Ask me about anything, I am happy to help <---- Don't do that bro, I can't help you.